johnbender/writing/_posts/2013-11-04-a-better-sql.md

 This technique can be extended to other languages that manage system state declaratively like configuration management DSLs or even HTML.
 Though in the case of configuration management, understanding the mapping between syntax and state is quite complex because system components frequently generate artifacts that are not explicitly declared.

 Broadly, the idea of differential semantics is to gather more information about intent from readily available sources so that language runtimes (declarative or otherwise) can make more informed decisions about user intent.
 The results need not be confined to accurate interpretation of the desired system state.

-In the next post we'll look at how a type system applied to SQL might provide some useful safety properties during schema migration and beyond.

 ### Footnotes